software-mansion/react-native-screens/README.md

 ### Using `createNativeStackNavigator` with React Navigation

 To take advantage of the native stack navigator primitive for React Navigation that leverages `UINavigationController` on iOS and `Fragment` on Android, please refer:
+- for React Navigation >= v6 to the [Native Stack Navigator part of React Navigation documentation](https://reactnavigation.org/docs/native-stack-navigator)
-- for React Navigation >= v5 to the [README in react-native-screens/native-stack](https://github.com/software-mansion/react-native-screens/tree/master/native-stack)
+- for React Navigation v5 to the [README in react-native-screens/native-stack](https://github.com/software-mansion/react-native-screens/tree/master/native-stack)
 - for older versions to the [README in react-native-screens/createNativeStackNavigator](https://github.com/software-mansion/react-native-screens/tree/master/createNativeStackNavigator)

 ## Interop with [react-native-navigation](https://github.com/wix/react-native-navigation)